Nuffle-Labs/nffl/docs/docs/introduction.md

 interoperability protocols, enabling or improving designs such as general bridging and chain abstraction.

 For more details, refer to [Protocol Design](./design/overview.md).
+SFFL is under active development and is not yet available on any publicly accessible environments.

 ## Getting Started